-- Seat for the examination: Students taking the examination are to sit in the seat assigned to them after signing up for the examination (this is posted on the SSE Portal under My Courses as of midnight on the day of the examination and outside the examination rooms).
-Students who have not registered should consult the Office of Examinations & Records and may take the examination if there are seats available.
-The examination monitors are obliged and empowered to turn away anyone who has not registered in time and to direct the student to the Office of Examinations and Records. - Identification: Only students with a valid photo ID are allowed to enter the examination room and to take an examination.
-Valid ID includes: driver's license, passport, national ID card, Swedish national ID card, bank ID, student ID card from the student's home university (applies to exchange students) or the equivalent.
-Students without identification will be instructed to take the examination the next time it is held.
-Students who have taken an examination, but did not show a valid ID will not have their examination graded.
-Taking an
+- Seat for the examination: Students taking the examination are to sit in the seat assigned to them after signing up for the examination (this is posted on the SSE Portal under My Courses as of midnight on the day of the examination and outside the examination halls).
+Students who have not registered should consult the Examinations Office and may take the examination if there are seats available.
+The examination monitors are obliged and empowered to turn away anyone who has not registered in time and to direct the student to the Examinations Office. - Identification: Only students with a valid photo ID are allowed to enter the examination hall and to take an examination.
+Valid ID includes: passport, Swedish national ID card,

-16 Examples of especially serious grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
-Employment and the responsibilities incumbent upon the student are not considered especially serious grounds.
-An application for exemption based on especially serious grounds must be supported by certified documents.
+&lt;sup>15 Examples of exceptional grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
+Employment and the responsibilities incumbent upon the student are not considered exceptional grounds.
+An application for exemption based on exceptional grounds must be supported by certified documents.